PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.570 Fixed issues with aklita on i
  * 0.5.569 Fixed issues with adj on ous (arxaioprepes)
  * 0.5.568 Fixed issues with less regular adjective femina on a after consonants
  * 0.5.567 Fixes in proper_nouns on ous